risechain/pevm/README.md

 - Build a Block-STM engine to improve on.
 - Complete the first test & benchmark suites.
 - Lazily update gas payments to the beneficiary account as implicit reads & writes.
-- Preprocess dependencies among transactions with the same sender or recipient or explicitly interact with the beneficiary account.
+- Preprocess dependencies among transactions with the same sender or recipient or explicitly interacting with the beneficiary account.
-- Dynamic concurrency level based on preprocessed dependencies.
 - Aggressively find tasks to save scheduling cycles.
-- Early-existing thread workers to avoid thread overheads and join faster.
+- Early-exiting worker threads to avoid thread overheads and join faster.

 ### Alpha TODO